Margin Collapse in CSS

 Margin Transference

 Let's take the example from above, with the parent and the child, and bump up the numbers for the child element.
 Let's take it from having a bottom margin of 24px, and give it a bottom margin of 48px instead.
-Let's remove the marginbottom from the parent element, while we're at it.
+Let's remove the margin-bottom from the parent element, whilst we're at it.
 What would you expect to happen?
-Check out the results below.
+Check out the results in my pen here.

 The Wrap‑Up